 Focus is very important during exercise to not only help you get the best results, but also to prevent injury.

 When using heavy weights, or completing very challenging, structural exercises, you need to be very focused.
 After a long day at work when you have a lot on your mind, focus can be very difficult.
 Towards the end of your workout, you may not be able to focus at all!

 When I was a college athlete, we always started our workouts with complicated Olympic movements like Power Cleans and Push Presses.
 Doing these types of exercises at the end of the workout could be dangerous.
 All it takes is one mental lapse, or one second where you lose your form to experience a very serious injury.

 3) You get greatest benefits early in the workout

 There are so many times when I hit the gym and I only have 20 minutes left before it closes, or I just don’t have the time for a full workout.
 By completing the most important exercises first, I get 80% of the benefits of the workout in the first 10-20 minutes.
-Later on in your workout, you can focus on assistance exercises that are single joint movements like lateral raises, dumbbell curls, or triceps press down that can be important, but only give you maybe 20% of the overall benefit.
+Later on in your workout, you can focus on assistance exercises if you must like lateral raises, dumbbell curls, or triceps press down, which give you minimal benefits.

 Putting the hardest exercises early on in your workout sounds pretty simple, but it really is powerful and will improve your workouts whether you want to lose fat, or build muscle.
 No doubt about it!